Maximilian Oberst

 Maximilian Oberst (October 6, 1849 – November 18, 1925) was a German physician and surgeon born in Regensburg.

-He studied medicine in Munich, and from 1874 to 1877 was an assistant in the surgical department at a hospital in Augsburg.
-From 1877 he worked as an assistant to Richard von Volkmann at Halle, obtaining his habilitation in 1881.
-In 1884 became an assistant professor at the University of Halle, and from 1894 to 1920 was director and chief physician at the Krankenhaus Bergmannstrost in Halle.
-In 1919 he attained the title of professor ordinarius (full professor).
+He studied medicine at the Ludwig-Maximilians-Universität München, and from 1874 to 1877 was an assistant in the surgical department at a hospital in Augsburg.
+From 1877, he worked as an assistant to Richard von Volkmann at the University of Halle, obtaining his habilitation in 1881.
+In 1884, became an assistant professor at the University of Halle, and from 1894 to 1920 was director and chief physician at the Krankenhaus Bergmannstrost in Halle.
+In 1919, he attained the title of professor ordinarius (full professor).

 He is credited for introducing a method of block anesthesia ("Oberst-block") for use in minor surgery of the finger.
 In 1882 he published Die Amputationen unter dem Einflusse der antiseptischen Behandlung ("Amputations under the influence of antiseptic treatment").